-And for more details on the protocol implementation, see the implementers documentation.
+For more details on the protocol implementation, see the implementers documentation.

 If you want to access Neo4j programmatically, you can also use the HTTP-API, which allow you to:

-- POST one or more Cypher statements with parameters (multiple per request to the server)
+- POST one or more Cypher statements with parameters

 - Keep transactions open over multiple requests